boochow/hvcc_nts1mkii/README.md

 If GCC and G++ are not available in your development environment, the default heap size (3072 bytes) is used.
 (Note: In the Docker image version of the logue SDK build environment, GCC/G++ are not provided, so the default heap size is always used.)

+### Size of the SDRAM allocation

+The modfx, delfx, and revfx units can allocate SDRAM blocks to store large data such as delay line.
+The source code generated by this external generator allocates SDRAM block when the requested block size is larger than 256 bytes.

+Since logue SDK requires units to allocate SDRAM blocks in their initialization process, you must specify the total SDRAM size of your unit before the build process.
+The size for your unit is estimated within the same process as heap memory size estimation, so usually you do not need to estimate it by yourself.

 ### Math Functions Approximation

 Some math functions have been replaced with logue SDK functions that provide approximate values.
-If you get inaccurate results, comment out the following line in `project.mk`:
+If you get inaccurate results, comment out the following line in `config.mk`:

 ```makefile
 UDEFS += -DLOGUE_FAST_MATH